SebastienBoisard/SebastienBoisard/README.md

 I'm actually looking for a new job with technical challenges.
 My linkedin: https://www.linkedin.com/in/sebastien-boisard/

+:arrow_forward: A fun project (WIP) to create a Restful API and play with PHP, Symfony, Docker and RabbitMQ => https://github.com/SebastienBoisard/eSign
-:arrow_forward: One of my technical interview project in PHP => https://github.com/SebastienBoisard/library_technical_test
+:arrow_forward: A very simple project in PHP implemented during a technical interview => https://github.com/SebastienBoisard/library_technical_test
 :arrow_forward: A small project in Golang to play with MongoDB and JsonRPC => https://github.com/SebastienBoisard/tamago